autodistill/autodistill-base-model-template/README.md

 # Autodistill Base Model Template

+**Note: Before you start building a Base Model, check out our

-This repository contains a templtae for use in creating a Base Model for [Autodistill](https://github.com/autodistill/autodistill).
+This repository contains a template for use in creating a Base Model for [Autodistill](https://github.com/autodistill/autodistill).

 A Base Model is a large model that you can use for automatically labeling data.
 Autodistill enables you to connect Base Models to a smaller Target Model.
 A new model is trained using the Target Model architecture and your labeled data.
 This model will be smaller and thus more cost effective to run.